Shaw Local

 The McHenry County Major Investigative Assistance Team was activated to investigate the incident.

 An initial alert was issued to residents advising of a heavy police presence in the area and to remain sheltered in place.
-It was later determined there was no ongoing threat to the community, and a second alert was sent advising residents to avoid the area of Route 14 between McKinley Street and Blackman Street due to road closures, the news release said.
+It was later determined there was no ongoing threat to the community, and a second alert was sent advising residents to avoid the area of Route 14 between McKinley Street and Blackman Street due to road closures, according to the release.

 The case remains under active investigation.
 Anyone with information is asked to contact the Harvard Police Department at 815-943-4431 or provide information anonymously through the Crime Stoppers hotline at 815-943-4343 or via email at crimestoppers@cityofharvard.org.